Table of Contents

 Be aware of seasonal variations in chemical risks:

-Antifreeze, ice melts, and holiday relate hazards like liquid potpourri become more common
+- Winter Antifreeze, ice melts, and holiday relate hazards like liquid potpourri become more common

 Train your pet to avoid chemicals